AdobeDocs/workfront.fr-FR/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">Vous ne pouvez pas supprimer des champs des enregistrements globaux qui ont été ajoutés à un espace de travail secondaire à partir des espaces de travail secondaires.</span>
+* Vous ne pouvez pas supprimer des champs des enregistrements globaux qui ont été ajoutés à un espace de travail secondaire à partir des espaces de travail secondaires.

 ## Supprimer des champs